- Glenn

-Oxford Industries is a clothing company that many haven't heard of.
-While it may be relatively unknown to most, it has recently performed well and now delivers higher operating margins than its peers, such as Ralph Lauren, V.F.
+Oxford Industries is a clothing company that many people are not familiar with.
+While it may be relatively unknown to most, this company has recently performed well and now delivers higher operating margins than its peers, such as Ralph Lauren, V.F.
 Corporation, and PVH Corporation.
-In this analysis, I will investigate Oxford Industries and determine whether the stock should be added to my portfolio.
+In this analysis, I will investigate Oxford Industries to determine whether the stock should be added to my portfolio.

 This is not a financial advice.
 I am not a financial advisor and I only do these posts in order to do my own analysis and elaborate about my decisions, especially for my copiers and followers.
 If you consider investing in any of the ideas I present, you should do your own research or contact a professional financial advisor, as all investing comes with a risk of losing money.
 You are also more than welcome to copy me.